 - 1. Lift the flap to access the memory-module slot. - 2.
 Align the notch on the memory module with the tab on the memory-module slot. - 3.
 Slide the memory module firmly at an angle, into the memory-module slot. - 4.
-Press the memory module down until it clicks into place. - i NOTE: If you do not hear the click, remove the memory module and reinstall it. - NOTE: Repeat step 2 to step 4 to install any other memory modules in your computer.
+Press the memory module down until it clicks into place. - i NOTE: If you do not hear the click, remove the memory module and reinstall it. - (i) NOTE: Repeat the steps to install any other memory modules in your computer. - 1.
+Install the base cover. - 2.
+Follow the procedure in After working inside your computer.